Computed Tomography to Detect Coronary Artery Calcification (i.e., calcium scoring)

 U. S. Food and Drug Administration.
 (2014, August).
 Center for Devices and Radiological Health.
 Pre-market approval K141480.
 Retrieved February 23, 2015 from http://www.accessdata.fda.gov/cdrh_docs/pdf11/K141480.pdf.

 U. S. Preventive Services Task Force.
 (2009, October).
 Using nontraditional risk factors in coronary heart disease risk assessment: U. S. Preventive Services Task Force recommendation statement.
 Annals of Internal Medicine, 151 (7), 474-482.

 Winifred S. Hayes, Inc. Medical Technical Directory.
-(2017, February).
+(2017, February; last update search February 2018).
 Coronary artery calcium scoring for risk assessment and stratification of coronary artery disease in asymptomatic adults.
-Retrieved February 22, 2017 from www.Hayesinc.com/subscribers.
+Retrieved May 3, 2018 from www.Hayesinc.com/subscribers.
 (58 articles and/or guidelines reviewed)